 - A web-based multiple choice exam for evaluating cognitive knowledge and judgment

 - A virtual reality platform to evaluate fundamental technical and psychomotor skills

-FES has been developed over the past 5 years in an effort to establish a validated, core endoscopic curriculum for surgical and gastroenterologic trainees.
-The didactic program includes 12 web-based, interactive cognitive content chapters covering basic diagnostic and therapeutic endoscopy, including rich text, images, and illustrations.
+FES was developed in an effort to establish a validated, core endoscopic curriculum for surgical and gastroenterologic trainees.
+The didactic program includes 12 web-based, interactive cognitive content chapters covering basic diagnostic and therapeutic endoscopy.
 Extensive peer review for content and accuracy by surgeons and gastroenterologists has been conducted throughout the development of the FES program.

 The cognitive test includes 80 questions assessing the understanding and application of the basic fundamentals of endoscopy with as much emphasis as possible on clinical judgment and intra-operative decision-making.
 Detailed psychometric analysis has been part of the preparation and standard setting process for the cognitive exam.

-The manual skills testconsists of five simulation exercises that incorporate and represent most of the psychomotor skills necessary for basic endoscopic surgery.
-The skills assessment modules have been developed after a process of rigorous cognitive task analysis and utilizes a Simbionix virtual reality platform.
-The skills incorporated in this element include bimanual navigation, loop reduction, targeting, mucosal evaluation, and retroflexion.
+The manual skills test consists of five simulation exercises that incorporate and represent most of the psychomotor skills necessary for basic endoscopic surgery.
+The skills assessment modules have been developed after a process of rigorous cognitive task analysis and utilizes the Simbionix virtual reality platform.
+The skills incorporated in this element include navigation, loop reduction, targeting, mucosal evaluation, and retroflexion.

 Web-Based Study Guide

 The online study guide covers didactic materials containing printable text reviews and practice questions.